TIY-Austin-Front-End-Engineering/Curriculum/day-10/assignments/assignment-1/README.md

 4) Create a function that takes a cylinder object and returns the volume of that cylinder.
 The cylinder object will have `radius` and `height` properties.

-5) Create a function that takes a firstName, lastName and age and returns an object with `firstName`, `lastName` and `age` properties as well as a `friends` property that contains a list of friend names.
+5) Create a function that takes a firstName, lastName and age and returns an object with `firstName`, `lastName` and `age` properties as well as a `friends` property that contains a list (array) of friend names.
 Add at least 3 friends to the `friends` list.

 6) Create a function that takes the result of the last problem and a friend name and adds that friend to the `friends` property of the object.